grpc/proposal/L125-python-absl-logging-support.md

 _initialize()
 ```

-### Behaviour with multiple imports of gRPC
+### Behavior with multiple imports of gRPC

 Given that `absl::InitializeLog()` must be called exactly once, we had to
 consider if this current implementation can cause any issues with multiple calls
 to `import grpc` in scenarios like:

-1. multiple imports for type checking
+1. Multiple imports for type checking.
-2. multiple imports in a multi-threaded scenario
+2. Multiple imports in a multi-threaded scenario.
-3. consequent imports to `grpc` and `grpc.experimental` (which implicitly
+3. Consequent imports to `grpc` and `grpc.experimental` (which implicitly
-imports cygrpc again)
+imports cygrpc again).
-4. manual reload of the imported modules
+4. Manual reload of the imported modules.
-5. multiprocessing environments with imports to grpc in the parent and child
+5. Multiprocessing environments with imports to grpc in the parent and child
 process.
-6. multiprocessing environments with imports to grpc only in multiple child
+6. Multiprocessing environments with imports to grpc only in multiple child
 processes.

 All the above scenarios were tested and found safe.
 As the `InitializeLog()`